Composition I: Words Matter

 You can’t slay a dragon if you’re not paying attention.
 When you are in class, I hope that you will be fully engaged with your ideas, with your peers, and with me.
 Our time together is for ACTIVE discussion and work.
 No sitting in the back row.
 No texting instead of talking.
 No sleeping.
 I want you ready for action!

 Make your own bow & arrow, or lightsaber.
 You are going to create in this class.
 Throughout the semester, our readings, homework assignments, and class participation will help you in the formal work for the course.
-We will compose low-stakes assignments that assist in developing our larger writing projects; 3 staged writing projects; an in-class, mid-term traditional academic essay; a digital portfolio of revised work demonstrating the editing and revision process; and an in-class, final analytic, reflective project.
+We will compose low-stakes assignments that assist in developing our larger writing projects; several staged writing projects; an in-class, traditional academic essay; a digital portfolio of revised work demonstrating the editing and revision process; and an in-class, final reflective project.
 We'll also keep an "experiment" notebook for writing daily reflective prompts.